Our Expertise

 Succession issues

-You may dispute a will you do not consider lawful or wish to assert your rights as a legitimate heir in a context where they are not respected.
-Or the will may have been opposed by relatives for diverse reasons.
+Contesting a will in Greece is possible if you wish to assert your rights as a legitimate heir in a context where they are not respected.

 Potential heirs fighting over a decedent’s estate might even lead to legal action.
 In such cases, we will assess the situation and act quickly to protect your legal interests.